 los angeles west coast downtown crop

 The sparkling Pacific waters around Catalina Island are home to an abundance of interesting marine life.
 In fact, Lovers Cove Marine Preserve near Avalon is considered one of the world’s healthiest marine environments.
-Get an up-close look at beautiful reefs, shimmering kelp forests, and all kinds of fish — from green-gold opaleye to striped sheepshead and giant black bass.
-Also keep an eye out for moray eels, bat rays, and of course, playful California sea lions.
+Get an up-close look at beautiful reefs, shimmering kelp forests and all kinds of fish — from green-gold opaleye to striped sheepshead and giant black bass.
+Also keep an eye out for moray eels, bat rays and, of course, playful California sea lions.
 You should have a great view, too — visibility in these waters can reach down to 100 feet.
-If you prefer to dive beneath the waves and explore on your own, grab a snorkel and mask.
-Lovers Cove is one of the most popular snorkel spots at this much-loved vacation destination, and a great place to spend a full day during your Catalina Island cruise.

 Despite what you may be thinking, this isn’t your typical casino.
 In Italian, the word “casino” means “gathering place,” and that’s exactly what William Wrigley Jr. had in mind when he commissioned this beautiful building in 1929.
 Nearly a century old, the Catalina Casino was a hub for movie moguls and celebrities alike, including Samuel Goldwyn, Louis B. Mayer, Charlie Chaplin and Marilyn Monroe.
 The parties hosted in its 20,000 square-foot ballroom — the largest circular ballroom in the world — were legendary.
 Get a feel for the rich history and gilded glamor of the place on a guided tour during your visit to the island.

 If you’re into hiking, a Catalina Island cruise is a great option for you.
-This pretty little isle off the coast of California is home to plenty of great nature treks.
+This pretty little island off the coast of California is home to plenty of great nature treks.
 If you want to try the trails outside Avalon, get a free hiking permit online via the Catalina Island Conservancy’s website.
-Or get one onsite at the Hermit Gulch campground office, which is also the start of the popular Hermit Gulch Trail.
+Or grab one on-site at the Hermit Gulch campground office, which is also the start of the popular Hermit Gulch Trail.
 From the campground, it’s a two-mile hike uphill to Hermit Gulch Lookout if you head west.
 If you’re down for a longer ramble, head out along the Garden to Sky trail, which starts at the Wrigley Memorial and finishes with panoramic views of the island.
 Still not a long enough trek?
 Keep going — the Garden to Sky trail turns into the Divide Road, which yields beautiful forest and ocean views all the way to Hermit Gulch Lookout.

-One of the most popular resort towns on the Baja Coast, Ensenada, Mexico is a stop on some of the best weekend cruises from Los Angeles.
+One of the most popular resort towns on the Baja Coast, Ensenada, Mexico, is a stop on some of the best weekend cruises from Los Angeles.
 If your idea of the perfect getaway involves a beach day, you’re in the right place.
 Ensenada is home to plenty of beautiful sun-kissed shores, each with its own vibe.
 Seasoned surfers should head to Playa San Miguel, known for its consistent and challenging waves.
 Water sports like kayaking, windsurfing, snorkeling and diving abound at the family-friendly Playa Baja Beach, located just south of Ensenada.
 And Playa Estero is best known for its laid-back atmosphere and natural beauty, making it an ideal spot for sunbathers and especially couples looking to unwind away from the crowds.

 Mexico is the oldest wine-growing region in North America.
 Less than an hour north of Ensenada sits Valle de Guadalupe, often referred to as Mexico’s Napa Valley.
 One of the best places to sample local wines along the Baja peninsula, it’s home to more than 75 different wineries and lots of acclaimed restaurants, where you can sample gourmet dishes paired with award-winning vintages — all while taking in views of the sprawling vineyards and majestic mountains behind them.
 Join guided tours and tastings of the different wineries or pay a visit to the Wine Museum, where you’ll learn all about how winemaking has evolved in Mexico since 1524, when the conquistador Hernán Cortés had the first vineyards planted in the country.